Dealing with a Heat-Related Emergency

 When I’m teaching canine handlers and emergency medical responders how to care for and treat dogs in emergency situations, the one item I tell them to carry in their emergency kit is a simple thermometer.
 In fact, I carry two of them.
 That’s because if you think your dog is in trouble due to overheating, taking its temperature will tell you what treatment steps to take.

 You don’t need a specialized thermometer.
-The digital models found at Walmart or your local pharmacy for $3 to $5 are fine.
+The digital models found for cheap at your local store or pharmacy are fine.
 The only difference is you take a dog’s temperature rectally, so you don’t want to mix it up with your home thermometer.
 It’s a fun joke to break the ice.
 I ask my clients, “How do you tell the difference between your human thermometer and a dog’s?
 The taste!”
 Digital thermometers are the best.
 I recommend the ones with flexible tips, so if the dog jumps a bit, you don’t have to worry about hurting the dog.

 If your dog is acting lethargic, it might be because it’s running a 107-degree temperature and is on the edge of going into heat exhaustion.
 So, what next?
 First, take into account the humidity.
 You would treat a dog differently in a humid area than you would a dog that’s in a dryer state, like Arizona, where humidity levels are low and water evaporates a lot faster.